 It may sound odd, but many efficiencies are lost on things that don’t directly impact the value provided by your products.
 Non-value added work can be mandated by external or internal sources and customers aren’t willing to pay more for the additional work.
 However, that doesn’t mean we can avoid the work either.

-Inspection and labels are good examples of non-value added steps.
-Consider your quality management system -- the product has to work, but a customer may not care about the lengths you took to make it that way.
+Inspections and labels are good examples of non-value added steps.
+Consider your quality management system — the product has to work, but a customer may not care about the lengths you took to make it that way.
 It’s important to ask yourself: